 Recently I was asked a question by email about flying after Cataract Surgery (as a passenger).

-Air Travel After Cataract Surgery
+Air Travel After a Cataract procedure

 “Hello Dr. Foster”